 Nature does not discriminate.
-Each and every person could, for a variety of reasons, develop symptoms of Obsessive Compulsive Disorder, whether it’s a coping mechanism caused by a traumatic event, or a by-product of being neurodivergent.
-If not ourselves, it could be someone close to us who shows symptoms of compulsive behaviour and severe anxiety.
+Any one of us can develop symptoms of Obsessive Compulsive Disorder in our lifetimes.
+Whether it’s a coping mechanism caused by a traumatic event, or a by-product of being neurodivergent, the causes are many.
+If not us, it could be someone close to us who shows compulsive behaviors and severe anxiety in their daily life.

 As our own advocates, we must be sensitive and caring for those around us at all times, no matter what they’re struggling with.
-So if you’ve recently discovered that your loved one has OCD, then we’ve listed 7 stress-free techniques for supporting Obsessive Compulsive Disorder in children (OCD).
+So, if you’ve recently discovered that your loved one has OCD, then we’ve listed 7 stress-free tips for coping with OCD, otherwise known as Obsessive Compulsive Disorder.

-Obsessive Compulsive Disorder is a type of anxiety that involves the struggle a person may have with intrusive and troubling thoughts in their head as well as repetitive patterns or rituals which decrease worry, anxiety and make you feel “just right”.
-Often selective serotonin reuptake inhibitors (SSRI) are prescribed to help alleviate such anxiety disorders.
-But this is just one form of treatment.
+Obsessive Compulsive Disorder is a type of anxiety disorder that involves the struggle a person may have with intrusive and troubling thoughts in their head.
+OCD manifests itself in repetitive patterns or rituals which decrease worry, anxiety and make you feel “just right”.

 It may seem to you so obvious that you love your child, after all, it’s your child.
 However, OCD in children causes a great amount of insecurity and anxiety, and sometimes even the most innocent comment can trigger an episode.